MA Editing and Post Production (EPP)Southwark Campus

 Our Student Enterprise team can also help you start your own business and develop valuable entrepreneurial skills.

-Gaining work experience through work placements and internships is important and we have strong links with industry.
 The course provides opportunities to engage in collaboration with industry partners.
-Students have recently completed placements at Scoop Films, TRAAC Films, ITV and more.
+Students have completed placements at Fifty-Fifty Post Production and The Farm.

 Teaching and learning